Separate with commas

 Built / refurbished: 1900's / 1994 / 2011

-S/V ‘Rembrandt Van Rijn’ was built as a herring lugger early last century.
-The vessel was rebuilt as a three-mast passenger sailing schooner in he Netherlands in 1994 and sailed in Spitsbergen (1994 – 1996) and in Galápagos (1998 - 2001).
-The vessel underwent a complete rebuilding and refurbishment program until 2011.
+S/V Rembrandt Van Rijn was originally built as a herring lugger in 1947.
+The vessel was then rebuilt as a three-mast passenger sailing schooner in he Netherlands in 1994, sailing in Spitsbergen (1994 – 1996) and the Galápagos (1998 - 2001).
+The vessel later underwent a complete rebuilding and refurbishment program until 2011.
 The communication and navigation equipment has been completely renewed according to the latest SOLAS regulations.

-The ship is well suited for expedition cruising among small islands and offer good open deck viewing areas, also when under sail.
-The 2 inflatable rubber crafts (zodiacs) enable landing and wildlife viewing opportunities in otherwise inaccessible areas.
+he ship is well suited for expedition cruising among small islands and offer good open deck viewing areas, also when under sail.
+The two inflatable rubber crafts (Zodiacs) enable landing and wildlife viewing opportunities in otherwise inaccessible areas.

 Comfort and Character

-The Rembrandt van Rijn measures 56 meters in length (168 ft.), 7 meters in width and has a draft of 2,5 meters.
-The maximum speed on engines is 9 knots.
+Rembrandt van Rijn measures 49,50 meters in length, 7 meters in width, and has a draft of 2,8 meters.
+The average cruising speed on engines is 6,5 knots.
 It has an experienced crew of 12 persons on board including 2 tour guides.
-The ship can accommodate a maximum of 33 passengers in 16 twin cabins in 1 Triple Private cabin (with shower and toilet and porthole), 6 Twin Private Inside cabins (with shower and toilet, no porthole), 9 Twin Private cabins (with shower and toilet and porthole).
+The ship can accommodate a maximum of 33 passengers in 16 cabins.
+It has one Triple Private cabin (with shower and toilet and porthole), six Twin Private Inside cabins (with shower and toilet, no porthole), and nine Twin Private cabins (with shower and toilet and porthole).

 Cabin layout for Rembrandt van Rijn